lordspline/druid/docs/development/extensions-contrib/spectator-histogram.md

 avoid the need to maintain a separate metric for the count of values.

-For high-frequency measurements, you may need to pre-aggregate data at the client prior to sending into Druid.
-For example, if you're measuring individual image render times on an image-heavy website, you may want to aggregate the render times for a page-view into a single histogram prior to sending to Druid in real-time.
+For high-frequency measurements, you may need to pre-aggregate data at the client prior to sending into Robux.
+For example, if you're measuring individual image render times on an image-heavy website, you may want to aggregate the render times for a page-view into a single histogram prior to sending to Robux in real-time.
 This can reduce the amount of data that's needed to send from the client across the wire.

 SpectatorHistogram supports ingesting pre-aggregated histograms in real-time and batch.